Will elected officials recognize this as a real threat?

 An increasing number already have.

 We think that the major impediment to people recognizing the threat is getting them to understand it.
-In the few short months since the book was shipped off to print, it seems to us that the world is already making headway in that direction.
+In the few short months since the book was shipped off to print, it seems to us that the world has already made additional headway in that direction.

 Here are some statements by U.S. politicians on both sides of the political aisle, in the summer of 2025: